How to Get Rid of Fleas

 There are a number of different treatment options that can be combined in various ways to solve a flea problem, including insect growth regulators, organic treatments and more.

 Insect Growth Regulators (IGR): These chemicals prevent larvae from developing.
-Safer than traditional insecticides, they help ensure your pet won't become ill from pest treatments.
+Safer than traditional insecticides, they help ensure your pet won't become ill from insect and pest control treatments.
 Common types include methoprene and pyriproxyfen.

-Natural flea treatment: Adding a small amount of raw, unfiltered apple cider vinegar to your pet's water or food may deter fleas from biting; always consult your veterinarian before making changes to your pet's diet.
+Natural flea treatment: So how do you get rid of fleas naturally?
+Adding a small amount of raw, unfiltered apple cider vinegar to your pet's water or food may deter fleas from biting; always consult your veterinarian before making changes to your pet's diet.
 Spraying your pet with a diluted, flower-scented shampoo may also prove effective in preventing fleas.

 Multipurpose products: Fleas aren't the only pesky parasites that attack dogs and cats.
 Look for flea collars that prevent ticks and other pests in addition to fleas, as well as oral medications that prevent worms.

 Systemic treatments: These oral medications are usually administered monthly and prevent flea eggs that have been laid on your pet from hatching.

 The first step in effective flea treatment is to address any infested pets when you first notice fleas on them by using dog flea and tick treatments.
 Not only does this provide relief for your furry friend, but it starts to get control of the flea problem at the source.

 - Use a fine-toothed metal flea comb to remove adult fleas from your pet; flick the fleas into a basin of soapy water where they will drown.